Thank You, Pakistan! Trending On Chinese Microblogging Platform Weibo - UrduPoint

 'Thank You, Pakistan!'
 Trending On Chinese Microblogging Platform Weibo

-It has become an overnight hit on China's Twitter-like Sina Weibo, reflecting Chinese people's gratitude for their iron-clad friends amid China's fight against the novel coronavirus (COVID-19) outbreak
+Hashtag #??? ????# (#Russia Pakistan#) has become an overnight hit on China's Twitter-like microblogging platform Sina Weibo, reflecting the Chinese gratitude for their iron-clad friends amid China's fight against the novel coronavirus (COVID-19) outbreak

-BEIJING, (UrduPoint / Pakistan Point News - 13th Feb, 2020 ) It has become an overnight hit on China's Twitter-like Sina Weibo, reflecting Chinese people's gratitude for their iron-clad friends amid China's fight against the novel coronavirus (COVID-19) outbreak.
+BEIJING, (UrduPoint / Pakistan Point News - 13th Feb, 2020 ) :Hashtag #??? ????# (#Russia Pakistan#) has become an overnight hit on China's Twitter-like microblogging platform Sina Weibo, reflecting the Chinese gratitude for their iron-clad friends amid China's fight against the novel coronavirus (COVID-19) outbreak.

 The newest trending topic has been discussed 61,000 times and read 250 million times so far.
 As many Chinese netizens put it, they are incredibly thankful and happy that Pakistani brothers firmly support China's efforts to prevent and control the outbreak, and are willing to provide any help to China in fighting the epidemic, according to China Economic Net.